Regulations governing the forex broker license in Seychelles

 4. Regulatory Compliance

-Licensed Forex brokers must comply with ongoing regulatory requirements, including:
+A regulated forex company in Seychelles must comply with ongoing regulatory requirements, including:

 • AML/CTF Compliance: Adherence to stringent anti-money laundering and counter-terrorism financing regulations, including the implementation of appropriate customer due diligence (CDD) measures and reporting suspicious activities.